History of Yerevan: Modern age

 Despite the fact that the entire Khanate was ruled by the Khan (also known as sardar), the Armenian population was, from mid-18th century until 1828, under the direct jurisdiction of the Yerevan Melik descending from the Melik Aghamalyan family.
 The Melikdom of Yerevan traces its origins back to 1639, the year which practically marked the end of the Ottoman-Safavid war.
 It was, in all likelihood, part of the entire administrative reorganization of Persian Armenia after a lengthy period of wars and invasions.
 The family's first representative to hold the title of "Melik of Yerevan" was Melik Aghamal.
 The Meliks of Yerevan maintained a full administrative, legislative and judicial power over their people, their authority extending to the issuance of execution verdicts (which were subject to an approval by the sardar).
 In addition, the Melik also exercised military functions as either he or his appointee was in command of the military contingent in the sardar's army.
 All the other Meliks and village heads (tanuter) in the Khanate obeyed the Melik of Yerevan, and apart from the local villages within his control, all the Armenian villages in the Khanate were obliged to pay him annual taxes.
 The quarter Kond, where the Aghamalyans resided, was home to the ten ancient churches of the city.

 Yerevan achieved considerable prosperity in the Qajar period.
 The city occupied a total area of 1.6 km2, with its outskirts and parks having been built on a territory of about 28.9km2.
 The urban and architectural model of Yerevan conformed to the general schemes and designs acceptable in the cities and towns of the Near East.
 The city was divided into four quarters or mahallahs: Shari, Tappa-Bashi and Demir-Bulag.
 It had 1,700 houses, 850 stores, 8-9 mosques, seven churches, 10 bathhouses, seven caravanserai, five squares, two markets and two schools.
 The main buildings which have survived from the past were the belfry of the XII century medieval Armenian cathedral, four small churches dating from the 18th century (the St. Zoravor, St. Hovhannes, St. Sarkis and St Peter and Paul churches), the 1664 bridge on the river Getar and the 1679 bridge on the river Hrazdan.
 The two biggest mosques of Yerevan were the Shir Mosque (erected in 1687) and the Blue Mosque (constructed in 1776, the final period of the Persian rule).
 The Khan's palace was located close to one of the mosques.
-The Blue Mosque, with is outstanding gorgeous design, was the biggest mosque of the city.
+The Blue Mosque was the biggest mosque of the city.